Anas-RI/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable	Create a global variable BEST=School
-8-true_knowledge		Add 128 to the variable TRUEKNOWLEDGE 9-divide_and_rule		Devide the variables POWER by DIVIDE
+8-true_knowledge		Add 128 to the variable TRUEKNOWLEDGE 9-divide_and_rule		Devide the variables POWER by DIVIDE 10-love_exponent_breath		Display result of var BREATH to the power var LOVE